AdobeDocs/campaign-standard.en/help/channels/using/configuring-transactional-event.md

    Once the event has been published, a transactional message linked to the new event is automatically created.
 In order for the event to trigger sending a transactional message, you must [modify](../../channels/using/editing-transactional-message.md) and [publish](../../channels/using/publishing-transactional-message.md) the message that was just created.

-1. Integrate the event into your website (see [Transactional event triggering](../../channels/using/transactional-event-triggering.md)).
+1. Integrate the event into your website (see Integrate event triggering(../../channels/using/getting-started-with-transactional-msg.md#integrate-event-trigger)).

 ### Profile-based transactional messages {#profile-based-transactional-messages}